amitsud/Slide-GoTags/README.md

 3. UMI correction and quality control of single-nuclei TCR sequencing
 4. Assignment of TCRA and TCRB to single-nuclei

-# 4. Processing of nanopore sequencing data from the single-cell genotyping library (details included in this repository)
+# 4. Processing of ONT sequencing data from the single-cell RNA-Seq genotyping library (details included in this repository)

 This consists of five steps:
 1. Download and install nanoranger